FDUDSDE/ICPC2023MoCoCS/README.md

 ### Dataset
 The CodeSearchNet dataset we use comes from the settings of [GraphCodeBERT](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch).
 You can download and preprocess data using the following command.
+Note that we also the [GraphCodeBERT](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/codesearch) to convert code into AST and DFG.
 ```shell
 unzip dataset.zip
 cd dataset